Just over half marks needed for A in A-level maths, leaked documents show

 The grade boundaries have been leaked the day before sixth formers across England, Wales and Northern Ireland are due to receive their A-level results.

-The figures relate to overall Edexcel grade boundaries for the new specification maths A-level.
+These figures relate to overall grade boundaries for new specification maths A-levels.

 Maths is one of the last subjects to be reformed as part of a major overhaul of exams in England.

 This summer is the first time that grades for new specification A-level maths are being awarded to the vast majority of students.

 Last year, just a small number of students took the reformed qualification – those who sat the exam after completing the course in just one year, rather than the usual two.

 A small number of students may still be studying the old “legacy” maths A-level course.

 The leaked documents also give grade boundaries for other A-level qualifications offered by Edexcel and OCR – two of the biggest exam boards in England, and there are some differences between the two.

 For example, 69% (208 out of 300) in an Edexcel English Literature A-level achieves an A grade, while students taking the subject with OCR require 177 marks out of 200 (89%).